 Scientific Scuba Diving

-Walla Walla University and the Rosario Beach Marine Laboratory support and encourage scuba diving by faculty, researchers, and graduate and upper-division students for scientific activities.
-The university is a member of the American Academy of Underwater Sciences (AAUS), a group of more than 130 organizational members that use scuba diving as a research tool.
+Walla Walla University and the Rosario Beach Marine Laboratory support and encourage scuba diving by faculty, researchers, graduate students, and undergraduate students for scientific activities.
+The university is a member of the American Academy of Underwater Sciences (AAUS), a group of more than 140 organizational members that use scuba diving as a research tool.
 AAUS and Walla Walla University are committed to the health and safety of scientific divers, and follow a set of standards for training and certification.

-As detailed in the Walla Walla University Standards for Scientific Diving, each prospective scientific diver must fulfill the following requirements:
+As detailed in the most recent version of the Walla Walla University Standards for Scientific Diving Manual (May 2019), each prospective scientific diver must fulfill the following requirements: